jpmhouston/Panopticon/README.md

 ## License

-TotalObserver is available under the MIT license.
+Panopticon is available under the MIT license.
 See the LICENSE file for more info.